Socram6/PLAYCHART/README.md

 # Time is money, convinence saves time, and therefore money.

-# 60 seconds saved 60 times a day is an hour saved

 Optimization for hours of worktime saved through AI integration.
 Optimized group chatGPT for fast Interactive Planning, and Consultation, to build your goals.

 # A dream with a plan is a goal; make your dreams possible with simple and efficent planning tools

+Worktime is Playtime, enjoy dreaming and making those dreams a reality, you are only limited by what you think is impossible.

-Offered by Flash and Playchart
+Offered by Playchart